kisinga/homelab/docs/general/README.md

 - **Container Management**: All services run as Docker containers, defined in Docker Compose files within the `stacks/` directory.

+  - **[Health Checks](./healthchecks.md)**: All long-running services should have a health check to ensure reliability and proper monitoring.
   - **[Watchtower](./../services/watchtower.md)** handles automatic updates for container images.
   - **[Netdata](./../services/netdata.md)** provides real-time performance monitoring.